 BY THE END OF THE PROGRAM, CLI FELLOWS WILL HAVE:

-• Deepened their understanding of API community issues
+• Deepened their understanding of API community issues to become better advocates.

-• Honed their leadership skills
+• Honed their civic leadership skills.

-• Connected to a large and thriving professional network
+• Connected to a large and thriving professional network.

 QUALIFICATIONS

-4. (OPTIONAL) Upload a 2nd letter of recommendation .
+• (OPTIONAL) 2nd letter of recommendation

-PLEASE NOTE: CLI Applicants are strongly encouraged to include at least 1 recommendation from an:
+CLI Applicants are strongly encouraged to include at least 1 recommendation from an:

 • Elected official at the city, county, state, or federal level

-• Nonprofit executive director or board member
+• Nonprofit executive director or Board Member

 Melissa Apuya